Yasuhiro Yoshigaki: 2010s

 His large ensemble Vincent Atmicus continued to appear live, including documented concerts at Shinjuku Pit Inn on 12 June 2010 (official archive) and 9 December 2010 (independent review).

 He also launched and led the large-ensemble project Orquesta Libre (active since 2011), which reinterprets familiar repertoire.
 In July 2012 the group issued two debut albums and performed in Europe (including the Copenhagen Jazz Festival) and at FUJI ROCK FESTIVAL ’12.

-A precursor iKnoW project—centered on Thelonious Monk’s music (the name “iKNOW” reads “MONK” in reverse)—is documented in a 2012 guide to Japanese jazz (p.166).
+A precursor iKnoW project—centered on Thelonious Monk's music (the name "iKNOW" reads "MONK" in reverse)—is documented in a 2012 guide to Japanese jazz (p.166).

 His project MoGoToYoYo appeared at the Aarhus Jazz Festival and the Copenhagen Jazz Festival in July 2017, as documented by festival listings and a review.

 2020s

-Yoshigaki remains active with ROVO and other ensembles and continues to perform in Japan and abroad.
+Yoshigaki remains active with Rovo and other ensembles and continues to perform in Japan and abroad.

 He leads the live unit iKnoW Electric Re-Bop Double Band, developed in the 2020s as a continuation of his iKnoW concept.
+In 2025, he recorded Hatsu-Arashi with contrabassist Takashi Seo and pianist Achim Kaufmann; the album was reviewed in the April–May 2026 issue of the German jazz magazine Jazz Podium.